Last Updated on 2023-11-26 by Kshal Aideron

 - Frigate: the smallest and fastest ships in Eve.
 Small doesn’t mean weak, in a fleet, they can eat battleships for lunch.

-Eve Online PVP Terminology
+Eve Online PVE Terminology

 Eve Online Fleet Terminology